iAbhishek91/google-cloud/Services/COMPUTE-01-compute_engine.md

 ## what are preemptible VMs

 Are VMs which mainly use to run long jobs with no human interactions.
 Make sure to start and stop the job in case of failure.

+## Charge

+- Charged in seconds for minimum of 1 minutes.
+- **Sustained use discount** offered if VMs are running for a significant portion of the billing month.
+- **Committed use discount** offered if procurement is based on 1 year or 3 year contract.